cc-backend version 1.5.3

 state changes via NATS.
 NATS subjects are configurable via

-api-subjects. - Public Dashboard: New public-facing dashboard route at
+api-subjects. - Public Dashboard: New public-facing dashboard at

-/publicfor external users. - Enhanced Node Management: New node state tracking table with timestamp tracking, filtering, and configurable retention/archiving to Parquet format.
+/public. - Enhanced Node Management: Node state tracking table with configurable retention and archiving to Parquet format.

-- Health Monitoring: New dedicated Health tab in the status details view showing per-node metric health across the cluster.
-Supports querying external cc-metric-store (CCMS) health status via the API.
+- Health Monitoring: New Health tab in the status details view showing per-node metric health.
+Supports querying external cc-metric-store health status via the API.

-- Web-based Log Viewer: Inspect backend log output directly from the browser via the admin interface without requiring shell access.
+- Web-based Log Viewer: Inspect backend log output from the admin interface without shell access.

-- Job Tagging System: Automatic detection of applications (MATLAB, GROMACS, etc.) and pathological job classification.
-Taggers can be triggered on-demand from the admin web interface.
+- Job Tagging System: Automatic detection of applications (MATLAB, GROMACS, etc.) and pathological jobs.
+Taggers can be triggered on-demand from the admin interface.

-- Parquet Archive Format: New Parquet file format for job archiving with columnar storage and efficient zstd compression.
-Full S3 and SQLite blob backends are also supported.
+- Parquet Archive Format: Columnar storage with zstd compression.
+Full S3 and SQLite blob backends also supported.

-- Unified Archive Retention: Job archive retention supports both JSON and Parquet as target formats under a single consistent policy configuration.
+- Unified Archive Retention: Supports both JSON and Parquet as target formats.

 GitHub Repository with complete configuration examples.
 All configuration options are checked against a JSON schema.